TanavT/1TBCSSFile/my-react-app/README.md

     (Ready to Proceed) Y
     (Firebase features) Hosting
-    (Project) You can do either of the first two, but adding to an existing project will require you to have it already made in Firebase
+    (Project) Create a new project
-    (If new project, set id) You can put any id you want (what to call project) same name as above
+    (set project id) You can put any id you want
+    (what to call project) same name as above
     (public directory) dist
     (Configure as single page app) Y